 Charge your battery while driving

 The easiest way to charge your lithium batteries is to use a DC to DC charger connected to your starter battery.
-This device can be installed into your engine bay or close to your second battery bank.
+This device can be installed into your engine bay or close to your auxiliary battery bank.
 It will charge your batteries as you drive.

 This is an excellent option if you are on the move, as it means you don’t have to worry about finding an outlet to plug in your charger.
-It also means that you can continue to drive while the batteries are being charged.
+It also means that you can drive while the batteries are being charged.